Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 Finding, selecting, and compiling words is a time-consuming process, which could slow down an author who is not already familiar with the Assyrian vocabulary for the respective topic.
 With the existence of pre-compiled wordlists, authors of modern Assyrian STEM textbooks can produce their work at a much faster rate.

+Another major motivation is to give rise to an Assyrian Linux distribution using the Assyrian language.
+Additionally, provide the word pack necessary for other Operating Systems to make the Assyrian language available for their users.

 ## Scope

 Each word should have the Assyrian spelling, phonetic in English (pronunciation), and English definition.